stablum/AdditiveVoice/README.md

 # How to install this firmware in the daisy patch

-A pre-compiled binary firmware `additive_voice.bin` is available in the sub-directory `build/` : <https://github.com/stablum/AdditiveVoice/blob/master/build/additive_voice.bin>
+A pre-compiled binary firmware `additive_voice_latest.bin` is available in the sub-directory `build/` : <https://github.com/stablum/AdditiveVoice/blob/master/build/additive_voice_latest.bin>

 Please use the tool at the page <https://electro-smith.github.io/Programmer/> to write the binary firmware to the daisy patch.